Sri Lanka

 Well, I chose to travel solo to celebrate my 30th birthday, not expecting it to be a life-changing journey, but it did help me discover little things about myself.
 When you’re alone, you get to do what you want, have the experiences you desire, and be a little selfish.
 I learned that it’s easy to make friends out of strangers, knowing they’ll only be there for a while.
 I found comfort in the silence and beauty in connecting with people through emotions, even when they didn’t understand my language.

 Best of all, I learned that our lives depend on the choices we make for ourselves.
+And if you also wish to take a solo trip abroad, here is a 7-day itinerary to explore the best of Sri Lanka!

 Leave a Reply